caiobarretobr/number-counter/README.md

 # number-counter

-• added .addEventListener function;<br>
+• added .addEventListener function<br>
-• When it turns into negative, the number gets red;<br>
+• When it turns into negative, the number gets red<br>
-• It has a limit to 10 positive or negative avaible;
+• It has a limit to 10 positive or negative avaible